mlkrauz/fitness-tracker/README.md

 # fitness-tracker

 ## Description
-This is a placeholder repository.
-This may become a full project one day, but probably not.
+This is a webapp that allows you to track your workouts and view statistics!

 ## Table of Contents
 * [Installation](#installation)